-On behalf of the American Academy of Actuaries' Mass Torts Subcommittee, I appreciate the opportunity to submit a written statement for this hearing on issues related to asbestos litigation.
+On behalf of the American Academy of Actuaries' Mass Torts Subcommittee, I appreciate the opportunity to testify before you today on issues related to asbestos litigation.
 I hope this information will be helpful to members of the Committee in their deliberations.
-My statement incorporates the substance of a public policy monograph published by the Academy in December 2001 (Overview of Asbestos Issues and Trends).
+My statement incorporates the substance of a public policy monograph published by the Academy in December 2001 (Overview of Asbestos Issues and Trends) which I would like to enter into the record.
 Its purpose was to provide a brief history of personal injury claims arising out of asbestos exposure to aid in understanding current issues arising out of these claims.